teancom/codex/troubleshooting.md

 Chances are you did not run the `jumpbox` script, refer to [the Bastion/Jumpbox section][1] and make sure that you remain logged in as your Jumpbox user during the rest of the deployment process.
-Nothing is done from the default Bastion user.
+Nothing is done from the default bastion user.

 ### ProtoBosh & Proto-Vault